Convergence of spatial branching processes to $\alpha$-stable CSBPs: Genealogy of semi-pushed fronts: Main results and heuristics

-All these quantities play an analogous role as for the forward process, e.g, $\overleftarrow{\tilde h}$ can be interpreted as an invariant measure for the reversed process.
-Consider the biased $k$-spine measure $\overleftarrow{\M}_z^{k,t}$ starting from $z$ defined as in Definition \ref{def:planar-moments} with respect to the reversed process.
-Changing the variable $x \rightarrow L-x$ in (\ref{eq:m_c}) reveals that (Proposition \ref{lem:estimateBranchingMoment})
+with $c_h$ and $c_{\tilde{h}}$ as in \eqref{eq:h_inf}.
+All these quantities play an analogous role to their corresponding objects for the forward BBM; for instance $\overleftarrow{h}$ can be interpreted as a harmonic function for the reversed BBM.
+A direct computation (Lemma~\ref{lem:relationReverseEigenelements}) will reveal that